GrahamCobb/dlna-media-archive/README.md

   dlna-media-archive "HDR-2000T*"
 ```

+Note: `dlna-mediaserver-walk` can be used to display the names of all the
+visible servers.

 ## TODO

 `dlna-media-archive` must be more controllable:

-1. Specify the local directory to use as the top level.

-2. Specify subtrees of the media server content to archive.
+1. Specify subtrees of the media server content to archive.

+2. Specify the local directory to use as the destination instead of using the
+server name.

-3. Optional deletion of files which have gone from the server.
+3. Option to delete files which have gone from the server.

+4. Insist on media server name and provide option to list names of all servers
+visible.

 ## Requirements

-Both tools require the Perl packages: `Net::UPnP::ControlPoint` and `Net::UPnP::AV::MediaServer`.
+Both tools require the Perl modules: `Net::UPnP::ControlPoint` and
+`Net::UPnP::AV::MediaServer`.

 ## Credits

 Much of the code is taken from the documentation for Net::UPnP::AV::MediaServer, by Satoshi Konno

+## Notices
+Copyright (c) 2014 Graham R. Cobb.
+This software is distributed under the GPL (see the copyright notices and the LICENSE file).

+`dlna-media-archive` is free software; you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation; either version 2 of the License, or
+(at your option) any later version.

+`dlna-media-archive` is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU General Public License for more details.